 Use your resources: Make sure to utilize your social network so you have support during your transition.
 Meet people who are doing something similar or have gone through the same process.
 Learning from others’ tribulations and successes is priceless.

-Trust your gut: It won’t always be easy but follow your instincts.
-Even though you will be pursuing something new, you can still build upon your transferable skills from the practice of law.
+Trust your gut: It won’t always be easy, but follow your instincts.
+Even though you will be pursuing something new, you can still build upon your transferrable skills from the practice of law.

 What is your personal motto, mantra or favorite quote?